Tiger Woods goes viral for all the wrong reasons at Riviera

 That was the start of a bad finish.
 On the eighth, his tee shot found a bunker and he caught it heavy, hit his third over the green and did well to putt from the first cut of turf to tap-in range for bogey.

 On his final hole at No. 9, he came up short and plugged into the bunker.
 All he could do with a front pin was blasted out through the green, and his par putt caught the lip.
-Another bogey left him at 1-over 143, outside the top 65 when he signed his card, and 10 shots behind the early lead posted by Keith Mitchell.
+Another bogey left him at 1-over 143, outside the top 65 when he signed his card.

 “I had two bad calls on the wind on 6 and 9 and end up costing me two shots there,” Woods said.